HUM-478 / 3 credits

 The exploration of philosophical theories about emotion, value, the self, and its transformations will not provide students with definite responses about what they should do to lead meaningful lives.
 However, through philosophical reflection on these topics, students will acquire essential tools to find--autonomously--meaning in (i) their personal or professional paths and (ii) the varied human communities and organizations to which they belong and that they may come to lead.

-The course has the following three parts.
+The course is structured in the following three parts.

-(1) Transformation, Values in Virtual Reality, and the Emotions of Life-Defining Moments--with an introduction to philosophy and the philosophical method
+(1) Transformation, Values in Virtual Reality, and the Emotions of Life-Defining Moments--with an introduction to philosophy and the philosophical method.

 (i) transformative experience in connection to paradigm shifts in the sciences (philosophy of the self, philosophy of science),